rayliuca/T-Ragx/README.md

 ### Results

-- In-task translation memory and glossary achieved a significant (~45%) increase in aggregated translation scores on the QLoRA Mistral 7b model
+- QLoRA + in-task translation memory and glossary achieved a significant (~45%) increase in aggregated translation scores on the Mistral 7b Instruct model
 - Great recall for valid translation memory/ glossary (i.e. previous translations/ character names)
 - Outperforms native TowerInstruct on all 6 language directions finetuned (Ja x Zh x En)
 - Outperforms DeepL in translating Japanese web novel (That Time I Got Reincarnated as a Slime) to Chinese with in-task